Follow The Prince

 Gary Farrell is considered by many the father of Russian River Pinot Noir.
 Since the 1980s, his wines have been among the best from the Russian River Valley.
 After making his first wines at Davis Bynum, he started his own label in 1982.
 That year, Farrell made the first Pinot Noir for Rochioli Vineyard and Winery and his first Gary Farrell Pinot Noir consisting of 50 cases of a blend of Rochioli West Block and Allen Vineyard.
 It sold for $80 a case.
 His 1985 Pinot Noirs, which offered elegance yet intense and nuanced flavors, low alcohol levels and generous acidity, really spurred my enthusiasm for the potential of California Pinot Noir.

 The first three 2007 releases are scheduled for September 2009 release (Russian River Valley Pinot Noir, Floodgate Vineyard Pinot Noir) followed in early 2010 with vineyard designates from Rochioli Vineyard, Starr Ridge Vineyard East Terrace and Hallberg Vineyard Crossroads.
-Total production in 2007 is 3,000 cases.
-The wines will be sold through a mailing list.
+Total production in 2007 was 3,000 cases.
+The wines are sold through a mailing list.
 707-431-4410.
 I was fortunate to be able to sample the first three wines before release.
 These are marvelous wines and I am sure they will achieve cult stardom quickly.

 Reviewed Wines